 - 1 ½ stick very cold butter or ¾ cup very cold refined coconut oil for vegan option

 - 9-11 tablespoon very cold water

 - 3 cups raspberries (I use frozen organic) *you can use any fruit you would like.
 Even apple cinnamon is delicious!

-- 3 Tbsp Chia seeds Buy chia seeds here
+- 3 tablespoon Chia seeds Buy chia seeds here

 Raspberry Glaze (optional)